Edd-Cole/tech-test-practice/README.md

 But what if we wanted to know how many 7's there are counting up to 7,513?
 Or, 24's there are counting up to 21,846?

 ### Task:
-Create a function that accepts a 2 numbers, 1 to count up to (e.g. 100) and the other to check against (e.g. 9), and return how many instances of that value occur when counting up to our first number.
+Create a function that accepts 2 numbers, 1 to count up to (e.g. 100) and the other to check against (e.g. 9), and return how many instances of that value occur when counting up to our first number.
 If our value occurs more than once in a number, count them a unique values!

 #### Challenge!!!!
 Can you make the function time and memory efficient???
 Give this a shot if you have checked out Section 3 on Time Complexity!